How to Start a Successful Freelance Business as a Software Developer

 There is a very big difference between needing a check to pay rent when freelancing is your only source of income vs hoping to get some extra cash this month to either invest, enjoy life or help you climb out of debt just a little bit faster.

 Take some time to figure that out.
 For me, I use consulting as another revenue stream.
-As of this post, most of my income comes from a mixture of doing consulting work and selling software developer related courses but it wasn’t always like that.
+As of this article, most of my income comes from a mixture of doing consulting work and selling software developer related courses but it wasn’t always like that.

 Before I decided to create courses, it was all about freelancing and consulting for me.
 I made a lot of mistakes and left a ton of money on the table, so now I’d like to write about how you can avoid those mistakes and start your business off on the right foot.